Echoooggu/CV_selfLearn/poisson_image_editing/README.md

-# 1st project: poisson image editing, with ten cases testing
+# 1st project: poisson image editing
+## Descriptions
+Ten cases, each with a provided source image, a target image, and potentially a mask image.
+If there is no mask, then draw a mask by mouse through a popped-out window.
+Cannot manipulate where to blend the image in the target.

-## Basic knowledge required:
+## Basic knowledge required
 numpy, opencv

+## Algorithms

-## Potential problems:
+## Potential problems
 ### 1. The source is black when blending into the target
 A: uint8 should be float64
 ### 2. The source is blurred within the mask region in the result.